FAQ

 Course Queries

-Learners must evidence all academic and clinical modules learning outcomes, 50 hours of personal therapy and complete a clinical placement reflecting 120 hours with adult clients in a suitable service.
+Learners must evidence all academic and clinical modules’ learning outcomes, complete 50 hours of personal therapy and a clinical placement reflecting 120 hours with adult clients in a suitable service.
 Personal therapists and individual supervisors must hold full accreditation status with IACP, IAHIP or BACP.
 There is no leeway on this requirement.
 The College provides support in securing suitable placements, and we know of suitable services available across the country.

 Attendance